codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 max-width="70%"
 %}

-1. The first step runs under the context of a Maven image that compiles the code and creates an executable
+1. The first step runs under the context of a Maven image that compiles the code and creates an executable.
-1. The second step uses a Docker image that contains terraform and creates a single ECS instance in AWS
+1. The second step uses a Docker image that contains terraform and creates a single ECS instance in AWS.
-1. The third step uses a custom Docker image that deploys to the ECS container that was just created
+1. The third step uses a custom Docker image that deploys to the ECS container that was just created.
 1. The last step uploads the Maven reports that were created in step 1 to an FTP site.

 You should now start seeing the endless possibilities.
 You can mix and match any Docker image (either a public one